 Storyline example from TNA.
 Lisa Marie Varon (WWE's Victoria, TNA's Tara) lost her career in a match and disappeared for a few months before returning as the sidekick of Madison Rayne, who retired her.
 The storyline explanation was that Madison pulled some strings to get Tara reinstated but had a contract that stated she would have to be Madison's right hand woman.
 Madison would regularly point out that she could "fire" Tara and send her "back to the lipstick counter with minimum wage".
 Likely a bit of Reality Subtext since the reason Tara left TNA in the first place was low pay.
 Ironically behind the scenes she was still being paid more than Madison.

-This trope is actually the root of the late Ring Of Honor/CHIKARA wrestler "Sweet 'n' Sour" Larry Sweeney's Catch Phrase "12 Large, brother."
-He had been on a show with the Patriot (Del Wilkes.)
+This trope is actually the root of the late Ring of Honor/CHIKARA wrestler "Sweet 'n' Sour" Larry Sweeney's Catch Phrase "12 Large, brother."
+He had been on a show with the Patriot (Tom Brandi.)
 Sweeney had asked the Patriot how much he had made selling his merchandise at his gimmick table.
 The Patriot told him, "I'm up 12 Large, brother," which meant that he had made $12.